 - military conflict, specifically civil war (Edward II, Richard III, Macbeth);

-- inter-religious conflict, dealing with the relationship between Christianity to Judaism and Islam (The Jew of Malta, The Faerie Queene).
+- inter-religious conflict, dealing with the relationship between Christianity to Judaism and Islam (The Jew of Malta).

 Teaching and Assessment

-The course will be taught in weekly three-hour seminars over seven weeks.
-It will be assessed by a written discussion papers that will be delivered in seminars and a final essay written in the examination period after seminars are over.
+The course will be taught in seven weeks in three-hour seminars.
+It will be assessed by a written discussion paper that will be delivered in one of the seminars and a final essay written in the examination period after the seminars are over.